 - Views: Views of the heavenly countryside include rice fields, lawns, and ponds (with swans).
 On a clear day, the distant Agung volcano can be seen.

-- Private Pools/Jacuzzis: Some villas feature private pools, while the single Hadiprana Villa boasts a pool and jacuzzi.
+- Private Pools/Jacuzzis: Some villas feature private pools, while the single Hadiprana Villa has a pool and a jacuzzi.

 - Extras: Afternoon tea, best enjoyed in a gazebo on the lawn.
 Yoga lessons.
 Free transfers to central Ubud.